 All financial assets are recognized initially at fair value plus, in the case of financial assets not at FVTPL, directly attributable transaction costs on the trade date at which the Company becomes a party to the contractual provisions of the instrument.
-Cash is measured at FVTPL.
+Cash and cash equivalents are measured at FVTPL.

 Financial assets with embedded derivatives are considered in their entirety when determining their classification at FVTPL or at amortized cost.
-Other accounts receivable held for collection of contractual cash flows are measured at amortized cost.
+Receivables held for collection of contractual cash flows are measured at amortized cost.